 iPSC-Derived Retinal Pigment Epithelium (RPE) & Photoreceptor Cells

-iPSC-derived Retinal Pigment Epithelium (RPE)
+iPSC-Derived Retinal Pigment Epithelium Cells

 Retinal Pigment Epithelium (RPE) cells form a single layer in the retina that functions as a selective barrier.
 RPE can also absorb scattered light and participates in phagocytosis.
-Applied StemCell (ASC) provides off-the-shelf high-purity iPSC-derived retinal pigment epithelium (RPE) cells that express markers, PMEL1, MITF, ZO-1, and RPE65.
+ASC supplies retinal pigment epithelium (RPE) cells that express markers, PMEL1, MITF, ZO-1, and RPE65.

-iPSC-derived Photoreceptor Cells
+Characterization of iPSC-derived ASE-9715 Photoreceptor Cells

-Characterization of the ASE-9710 Retinal Pigment Epithelium Cells
+Characterization of iPSC-derived ASE-9710 RPE Cells

-Figure 1.
+Figure 2.
 Immunostaining of ASE-9710 iPSC-derived Retinal Pigment Epithelium Cells for retinal pigment

 epithelium biomarkers.
 Cryopreserved RPE cells, differentiated from Applied StemCell’s control iPSC line, ASE9211 were recovered in RPE culture media.
 The cells were stained with RPE markers, PMEL1, MITF, ZO-1 and